What Is a Retail Display?

 Cup Displays

 Cups and drinkware are perfect for table displays or vertical wall units.
-Use planograms to guide grouping by color, material (ceramic, bamboo, glass), or theme, such as travel mugs near coffee machines.
+Use planograms to guide grouping by color, material (such as ceramic, bamboo, or glass), or theme, placing travel mugs near coffee machines, for example.

 • Display Type: Table displays, pegboard wall mounts, freestanding racks.